pterodactyl/documentation/panel/1.0/getting_started.md

 # To use a custom SMTP server, select "smtp".
 # If you don't want to setup the panel mail skip this command.
-# You can always setup it up later if you changed your mind.
+# You can always set it up later if you changed your mind.
 php artisan p:environment:mail
 ```